As turmoil continues off the field, Spirit earns scoreless draw with Courage

 On the field, the Spirit (6-5-5) finished without a win for the fourth time in five games.
 However, Spirit interim coach Kris Ward was pleased with his club’s performance against a team that hasn’t allowed a goal in its past four games.
 The Spirit outshot the Courage 21-12 and posted its first shutout since July 25.

 “We talked at halftime, and we just said, ‘I know we’ve worked on defending a lot in the last couple of weeks, but we don’t want to forget that our brand hasn’t changed from being a team that wants to dictate the game, that wants to be the aggressor,’ ” Ward said.
 “Aside from a goal, I couldn’t have asked for more in the second half.
 It was just a fantastic effort for them.
-They came out and they showed all of that ability, all of that belief, all of that swagger right away.”
+They came out, and they showed all of that ability, all of that belief, all of that swagger right away.”

 When the Spirit and Courage (8-4-4) last met July 10 at Audi Field, Washington forward Ashley Hatch scored both of the game’s goals in the Spirit’s 2-0 win.
 Entering that match, the Courage was tied for first place in the NWSL and had won four consecutive games.